 1926 Irish Census Records Released: A Window Into the Birth of a Nation

-A significant cultural and historical milestone has been reached with the public release of the 1926 census records — the first conducted in the independent Irish State — sparking immense public interest as families across Ireland and the diaspora discover a unique snapshot of their ancestors' lives in the years immediately following the foundation of the state.
+A significant cultural and historical milestone has been reached with the public release of the 1926 census records — the first conducted in the independent Irish State — sparking immense public interest as families across Ireland and the diaspora discover a unique snapshot of their ancestors' lives in the years immediately following the foundation of the state, with the records revealing a surprisingly diverse and internationally connected society that challenges long-held perceptions of early independent Ireland.

 Background